-Having an awesome road trip should be on everyones bucket list and so should visiting New Zealand, so why not kill two birds with one stone?
+Having an awesome road trip should be on everyone's bucket list and so should visiting New Zealand, so why not kill two birds with one stone?
 New Zealand is practically road trip heaven with its amazing landscapes and outstanding scenery, you are guaranteed to make unforgettable memories.
-So for those of you who are interested in hitting the open road, here's a few pointers to help you have an awesome time as you travel through Aotearoa, 'The Land of the Long White Cloud'.
+So for those of you who are interested in hitting the open road, here are a few pointers to help you have an awesome time as you travel through Aotearoa, 'The Land of the Long White Cloud'.
 Happy road trippin!

 The most important part of any road trip would be choosing your mode of transport, New Zealand has a large number of camper van rentals so you're stuck for choice when deciding what vehicle to choose for your adventure.
-If you are looking down the the budget route then Jucy and Spaceships will have you covered, if you are wanting something more up market Maui and Kea are great.
+If you are looking down the budget route then Jucy and Spaceships will have you covered, if you are wanting something more upmarket Maui and Kea are great.

 Are you hunting down the cheapest New Zealand campervan quote?
 Did you know that Backpackers World can you this for you?
 Get your free quote now.

 There are two great benefits of having a company join you on a road trip.
 The first is more than obvious, you are guaranteed to have an amazing time laughing, joking, creating memories with each other.
 The second is that sharing costs will help you save a hell of a lot on the road.
 A $40 tank of petrol can easily become $10 if split four ways, like wise with food shopping.
 All your money saved from splitting costs between friends can now be put towards doing one of New Zealand's many adrenaline-seeking activities like bungy jumping, skydiving, or rafting.